lumeland/lume.land/plugins/metas.md

 - `icon`: The logotype or icon of the site.
 - `twitter`: The twitter username.
 - `color`: The color theme of the website.
-- `generator`: The sofware that generate the page (Lume v1.x).
+- `generator`: The software that generated the page (Lume v1.x).
 It can be a boolean or a string with a custom value.

 ## Usage